Kjell-Ole Haune: Biography

 St. Johannesguttene (boys choir) as the youngest to be recruited by musical director and operasinger Svein Brun.
 At the age of 7 he started taking piano lessons an at the age of 10 he joined the local School Marching Band, Snarøya Skoles Musikkorps, where he learnt to play the baritone and later the drums, the last to become his main instrument.

-He was one of the first Norwegian students to enter and later graduate from Liverpool Institute of Performing Arts, (LIPA) founded by Sir Paul McCartney.
+He was one of the first Norwegian students to enter and later graduate from Liverpool Institute for Performing Arts, (LIPA) founded by Sir Paul McCartney.

 TONIGHT The Musical

 In 2000, at the age of 24, he produced his first musical TONIGHT in London's West End, at the Peacock Theatre.
 (Haune had written the story, lyrics and music).
 The musical was later staged in Oslo Concert Hall where the music was performed by Kringkastningsorkestret (The National Radio Symphony Orchestra).
 The performance was broadcast by NRK Radio.

 Terje Vigen The Musical

 In 2006, as part of the 100th anniversary for Henrik Ibsen, Haune composed music to Ibsen's poem "Terje Vigen" and turned it into a multimedia musical.
-He was also responsible for producing the film for Terje Vigen together with film producer Bjørnar Fjeldvær and Randi-Margrethe Haune.
+He was also responsible for producing the film for Terje Vigen together with film producer Bjørnar Fjeldvær.
 Terje Vigen has been on tour in Norway, and has also been performed in San Francisco in USA.
 In 2008, Terje Vigen the musical was staged at the Arts Theatre in London's West End.
 A CD was recorded in 2006 starring Rein Alexander.